weaversa/cryptol-course/labs/overview/overview.md

 [2, 4, 6]
 ```

-* **Self-Referential** -- Lists can even refer to themselves in a comprehension.
+* **Self-Referential** -- Sequences can even refer to themselves in a comprehension.
 This is a very powerful technique which is frequently used in cryptographic applications.
-Here we construct a representation of the infinite list of Fibonacci numbers.
-Note that here we assign a name to the list so that we can use it self-referentially in the definition:
+Here we construct a representation of the infinite sequence of Fibonacci numbers.
+Note that here we assign a name to the sequence so that we can use it self-referentially in the definition:

 ```sh
 labs::overview::overview> let fibs = [0, 1] # [ x + y | x <- fibs | y <- tail fibs ]